 NB Language spoken in course is English unless only Dutch-speaking students participate

 The internship provides an excellent opportunity to learn about a variety of approaches and methods that are used in the field of Parenting and Child Development.
-The student can either choose a practical position at an external organization (Practical Internship) or participate in an ongoing research project at the Programme group Parenting, Child care and Development (Research Internship) .
-The former should focus on the field of Parenting and Child Development.
+The student can either participate in an ongoing research project at the Programme group Parenting, Child care and Development (Research Internship) or choose a practical position at an external organization (Practical Internship).
+The latter should focus on the field of Parenting and Child Development.

 The student participates in an ongoing research project of Programme group Parenting, Child Care and Development.
 Depending on the research project, students will be involved in various practical aspects of doing research, such as the recruitment of participants, the actual data collection in the lab/home setting/clinic/child care setting, coding video-material, etc.

 The student’s work will be performed under supervision of a qualified staff member; an independent university teacher will supervise the general progress of the internship and grade internship reports.